Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy Images: Results and discussion

-We propose Algorithm~\ref{seg_algo1} to calculated estimated performance (Dice) of a model using uncertainties for clinical ROIs in a medical image.
-Eq.~\ref{eq:1} calculated the Dice of the segmentation model based on a linear combination of tumor-tissue, non-tumor tissue and non-tissue uncertainties, and equations 2(i), 2(ii) and 2(iii) calculated the Dice of the segmentation model from the three individual ROIs.
-Two subsets of test data were used for calculating linear models and for obtaining the values of the coefficients for equations~\ref{eq:1} to~\ref{eq:3} and are described below:
+This study proposes Algorithm~\ref{seg_algo1} to calculate estimated performance (Dice) of a model using uncertainties for clinical ROIs in a medical image.
+Eq.~\ref{eq:1} calculated the Dice of the segmentation model based on a linear combination of tumor-tissue, nontumor tissue and non-tissue uncertainties, and equations \ref{eq:4i}, \ref{eq:4ii}, and \ref{eq:4iii}, calculated the Dice of the segmentation model from the three individual ROIs.
+Two subsets of test data were used for calculating linear models and for obtaining the values of the coefficients for equations ~\ref{eq:1} to~\ref{eq:3} and are described below: